steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 Dereferencing `query_desc.estate` we obtain the working state of the executor, this state is represented with [Estate](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/execnodes.h#L559-L560)

-The following show some of the fields of Estate we will need to our operation
+The following show some of the fields of Estate we will need for our operation

 ```c
 typedef struct EState {